 - 1. General requirements - 1.1.
 Organic crops, except those which are naturally grown in water, shall be produced in living soil, or in living soil mixed or fertilised with materials and products allowed in organic production, in connection with the subsoil and bedrock. - 1.2.
-Hydroponic production, which is a method of growing plants which do not naturally grow in water with their roots in a nutrient solution only or in an inert medium to which a nutrient solution is added, is prohibited. - 1.3.
-By way of derogation from point 1.1, the production of sprouts by moistening of seeds and the obtaining of chicory heads including by dipping in clear water shall be allowed. - 1.4.
-By way of derogation from point 1.1, the following practices shall be allowed: - (a) growing plants for the production of ornamentals and herbs in pots to be sold together with the pot to the final consumer; - (b) growing seedlings or transplants in containers for further transplanting. - 1.5.
+Hydroponic production, which is a method of growing plants which do not naturally grow in water with their roots in a nutrient solution only or in an inert medium to which a nutrient solution is added, is prohibited. - ▼M7 - 1.3. - By way of derogation from point 1.1, the following shall be allowed: - (a) the production of sprouted seeds, which include sprouts, shoots and cress, solely living on the nutritional reserves available in the seeds, by moistening them in clear water, provided that the seeds are organic.
+The use of growing medium shall be prohibited, except the use of an inert medium intended solely to keep the seeds moist when the components of that inert medium are authorised in compliance with Article 24; - (b) the obtaining of chicory heads, including by dipping them in clear water, provided that the plant reproductive material is organic.
+The use of a growing medium shall be allowed only when its components are authorised in compliance with Article 24.

+- By way of derogation from point 1.1, the following practices shall be allowed: - (a) growing plants for the production of ornamentals and herbs in pots to be sold together with the pot to the final consumer; - (b) growing seedlings or transplants in containers for further transplanting. - 1.5.
 By way of derogation from point 1.1, growing crops in demarcated beds shall only be allowed for the surfaces that have been certified as organic for that practice before 28 June 2017 in Finland, Sweden and Denmark.
 No extension of those surfaces shall be permitted.

-That derogation shall expire on $\blacktriangleright \underline{M1}$ 31 December 2031 $\blacktriangleleft$ .
+That derogation shall expire on $\blacktriangleright M3$ 31 December 2031 \triangleleft .

-- By ightharpoonup M1 31 December 2026 ightharpoonup, the Commission shall present a report to the European Parliament and the Council on the use of demarcated beds in organic agriculture.
-That report may be accompanied, where appropriate, by a legislative proposal on the use of demarcated beds in organic agriculture. - 1.6.
-All plant production techniques used shall prevent or minimise any contribution to the contamination of the environment. - 1.7.
+By $\blacktriangleright M3$ 31 December 2026 \triangleleft , the Commission shall present a report to the European Parliament and the Council on the use of demarcated beds in organic agriculture.
+That report may be accompanied, where appropriate, by a legislative proposal on the use of demarcated beds in organic agriculture.

+- All plant production techniques used shall prevent or minimise any contribution to the contamination of the environment. - 1.7.
 Conversion - 1.7.1.
-For plants and plant products to be considered as organic products, the production rules laid down in this Regulation shall have been applied with respect to the parcels during a conversion period of at least two years before sowing, or, in the case of grassland or perennial forage, during a period of at least two years before its use as organic feed, or, in the case of perennial crops other than forage, during a period of at least three years before the first harvest of organic products.
+For plants and plant products to be considered as organic products, the production rules laid down in this Regulation shall have been applied with respect to the parcels during a conversion period of at least two years before sowing, or, in the case of grassland or perennial forage, during a period of at least two years before its use as organic feed, or, in the case of perennial crops other than forage, during a period of at least three years before the first harvest of organic products. - 1.7.2.

-- 1.7.2.
 Where the land or one or more parcels thereof have been contaminated with products or substances not authorised for use in organic production, the competent authority may decide to extend the conversion period for the land or parcels concerned beyond the period referred to in point 1.7.1. - 1.7.3.
 In the case of treatment with a product or a substance not authorised for use in organic production, the competent authority shall require a new conversion period in accordance with point 1.7.1.